CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

   - We took the decision to add a scroll behaviour because in Safari the CSS property of **scroll behaviour** was not supported.
 A problem was founded: On the code writen before, we find a few seconds that the scroll should delay.
 This delay works perfectly on Safari.
 Spite of the fact, it is not happen the same in Chrome, so that is the reason why the time was reduced.
 After all these changes you can realise that the project will work perfectly in Chrome but not at all in Safari.
 For sure this will be an improvement for the future projects.
   Code was takken again from [W3school](https://www.w3schools.com/default.asp)

+#### Social Links
+  - Every social links located at the bottom of the website will open a new browser, this would help the user, because the user won't loose concentration on the website.

 ## Deployment
 #### Steps followed to deploy my project Live.